 Brands this year have hit the ground running to meet their business goals — one of which, for many, is to grow your business and start attracting more diverse and niche consumers to your brand.
 And with Black History Month right around the corner, many brands are looking to recognize and include diverse consumers by celebrating Black heritage.

 Are you planning your Black History Month campaign?
-Here are a few guidelines to help you craft an authentic, meaningful campaign that makes your target Black consumers feel seen, understood, and supported — as well as a few examples of Black History Month marketing campaigns to demonstrate our tips.
+Here are a few guidelines and Black History Month marketing ideas to help you craft an authentic, meaningful campaign that makes your target Black consumers feel seen, understood, and supported — as well as a few examples of Black History Month marketing campaigns to demonstrate our tips.

 What is the purpose of Black History Month?

 In 1976, President Gerald Ford officially recognized Black History Month, noting that it was time to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”

 The purpose of Black History Month is to share, celebrate, and understand the impact of black culture, history, achievements, and heritage.

 A Black History Month campaign that missed the mark: Barnes & Noble